tocttou/tocttou.github.io/_posts/2018-05-10-game-of-thrones-visualization.md

 A free floating graph based representation with directed edges to define relationships, and colours to define grouping.

-Size of dataset was reduced based on the fact that the most important characters are the most chaotic, and thus have the most number of fields available on them, or they are royal.
-Please see `external/import-data/clean.js` for the exact rules.
-This also means that some important characters might not be there in the database.

 1. Group by sex (used another json file in the same repository to get information about this).
 2. Group by House name.
 3. Stack multiple relationships like `parentOf`, `killedBy` on top of each other concurrently.